Event Information

 Outlook for Japan's Monetary Policy:

-Exploring the path to Financial Normalization and the Future of the Yen
+Exploring the Path to Financial Normalization and the Future of the Yen

 While many central banks are cutting interest rates, the Bank of Japan (BOJ) began a gradual normalization of monetary policy in March 2024 by lifting negative interest rates and raising the policy interest rate to 0.5%, its highest level in 17 years.
 Meanwhile, in the U.S., concerns about stagflation are growing amid expectations that the Trump administration's policies, including mutual tariffs, will push up prices and dampen the economy, forcing the Federal Reserve to take difficult decisions on monetary policy.
 In addition, against the backdrop of uncertainty surrounding the global economy, volatility in international financial markets, including exchange rates, is expected to remain high.

-In this webinar, we will invite renowned experts to discuss how to respond to the risks of sudden economic changes and significant fluctuations in exchange rates as the BOJ's efforts toward financial normalization reach a critical juncture, as well as the appropriate direction and options for maintaining price stability and the value of the yen over the medium to long term, together with the outlook for U.S. monetary policy.
+In this webinar, we invited renowned experts to discuss how to respond to the risks of sudden economic changes and significant fluctuations in exchange rates as the BOJ's efforts toward financial normalization reach a critical juncture, as well as the appropriate direction and options for maintaining price stability and the value of the yen over the medium to long term, together with the outlook for U.S. monetary policy.

-Date & Time | Thursday, May 29, 2025, 14:00-15:30 (JST) 13:00-14:30 (SGT) |
+Date & Time Thursday, May 29, 2025, 14:00-15:30 (JST)

-Host | Institute for International Monetary Affairs (IIMA) |
+Host Institute for International Monetary Affairs (IIMA)

-Progress | Panelist Presentations and Panel Discussion |
+Progress Panelist Presentations and Panel Discussion

-Event Style | Virtual Event via Zoom |
+Event Style Virtual Event via Zoom

-To register | Click Here |
+Click Here

 Panelists (in speaking order)

-Hideo Hayakawa
+Hideo Hayakawa Presentation Slides

 Executive Advisor of Fujitsu, Former Executive Director of the Bank of Japan